tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_6.md

 My voice cuts through the tension, a desperate plea.
 "Don't listen to him!
 Get out of here, now!"

 Xuan's demeanor shifts as he turns to Lockhart, his expression darkening with an unspoken command.
 He hands her a syringe filled with the same alien, luminescent fluid we witnessed at the factory.
 Its glow is unsettling, casting eerie shadows across his face.
-"Prepare him," he orders, his voice cold and devoid of any emotion.
-"He will be our offering to the Black Fire."
+"You know what to do," he says, his voice cold and devoid of any emotion.

 Lockhart hesitates, her hand trembling as she takes the syringe.
 Her eyes meet mine, and in that brief moment, I see a flicker of doubt, a hint of the same fear that I've seen in Kira's eyes.
 It's a look that speaks of being trapped in a situation far beyond her control, a submissive fear that belies her earlier authority and composure.